 Bird of paradise is a unique and brightly colored plant that is native to South Africa.
 The beautiful flower resembles a colorful bird in flight, hence the name.
-This interesting plant grows to a height and width of 5 feet and prefers day temperatures of 70 F. (21 C.) and night temperatures of 55 F. (13 C).
+This interesting plant grows to a height and width of 5 feet (1.5 m.) and prefers day temperatures of 70 degrees F. (21 C.) and night temperatures of 55 degrees F. (13 C).

 Many people leave their plant outside in the warmer months but bring them indoors when temperatures start to drop.
 To keep these plants thriving or simply start plants of your own, you can learn how to propagate birds of paradise.
 Propagating bird of paradise is a common practice that does not require any special skills or tools and may be helpful should the fear of winter survival be imminent.